scalar-labs/scalardb/docs/getting-started-with-cassandra.md

 ## Configure the Cassandra connection

-The `database.properties` (conf/database.properties) file holds the configuration for Scalar DB.
+The **scalardb.properties** (getting-started/src/main/resources/scalardb.properties) file holds the configuration for Scalar DB.
 Basically, it describes the Cassandra installation that will be used.

 ```
 # Comma separated contact points